 - Preheat the oven to 350°F. Grease three 8-inch round cake pans with butter and dust with flour.

 - In a large bowl, whisk together sugar, flour, cocoa powder, baking powder, baking soda, and salt.
 Add eggs, buttermilk, oil, vanilla, and coffee.
 Mix with an electric mixer on medium speed for 1 to 2 minutes, or until all ingredients are incorporated.
 Divide batter evenly among the prepared pans.

 - Bake for 20 to 25 minutes, or until a wooden pick inserted in the center comes out clean.
 Let the cakes cool in the pan for 10 to 15 minutes, then transfer to a wire rack to cool completely.

 - In the bowl of a stand mixer, cream butter, shortening, and peanut butter on medium-high speed until smooth and creamy.
 Add cream, salt, and half of powdered sugar.
 Mix on low speed until mostly combined, and then high speed until completely combined.
 Repeat with the second half of the powdered sugar.
 Mix for 1 minute longer, until fluffy and all ingredients are well combined.

 - Once cool, level the cake layers with a cake saw or serrated knife.
+Drizzle brown sugar soak over each of the layers.
 Place one cake layer on a plate or cake stand.
 Top with a large dollop of frosting and spread evenly over the top.
 Repeat with the second and third layers.
 Spread frosting around the outside of the cake.